 EVALUATION OF REQUIRED COURSE MEASURES/ARTIFACTS:

-Students' performance will be assessed and the weight associated with the various measures/artifacts are listed below.
+Students' performance will be assessed, and the weight associated with the various measures/artifacts are listed below.
+Lecture and Lab need to be passed with a 77% independently of each other to pass the course.

 EVALUATION